borasaygac/SAT-Solver-DPLL/README.md

 ## Results

 We plotted our runtimes by sorting them in increasing order and displaying them with `mkplot`.
-For plots with higher timeout, see under `cactus/`.
+For plots with higher timeout, see folder `cactus/`.

 ![Alt text](cactus/cactusPlot60secs.png/?raw=true "Optional Title")